 Bear in mind that, since Doha is an Islamic city, prostitution is strictly illegal, so it’s best to avoid it while staying here.

-The police presence is very low, but crime rate is almost non-existent and traffic rules are strictly observed through cameras.
+The police presence is very low, but the crime rate is almost non-existent and traffic rules are strictly observed through cameras.

-Basically, there are only two dangers here: the roads – since middle eastern drivers have been known to drive recklessly; and the problems you can get into when you consume alcohol.
+There are only two dangers here: the roads – since middle eastern drivers have been known to drive recklessly; and the problems you can get into when you consume alcohol.

-What might be seen as someone who’s just drunk and being a bit silly doesn’t go well in a culture that really frowns upon alcohol.
+What might be seen as someone who’s just drunk and being a bit silly doesn’t go well in a culture that frowns upon alcohol.